lxieyang/caen-connect-tutorial/README.md

 ## About
 I created this tutorial when I was TAing **EECS484 Database Management Systems** at the University of Michigan, Ann Arbor.
-I would expect less situations where we help you modified the code and you want to run it right afterwards, so you ~~email the latest version to yourself, log into CAEN using VNC, open up a browser, download it, put into the right directory, and then~~ run it.
+I would expect less situations where we helped you modify the code and you want to run it right afterwards, so you ~~email the latest version to yourself, log into CAEN using VNC, open up a browser, download it, put into the right directory, and then~~ run it.

 Thanks for putting up with my ***crappy non-native*** English.
 Hope this could somehow make your life easier.